Laura Tesoro: 1996–2014: Early life and career beginnings

-2015–present: Eurovision Song Contest
+2015–2023: Eurovision Song Contest

 Laura Tesoro performed at the Eurovision Song Contest 2016.

 In 2015, she released her second single "Funky Love".
 In November 2015, Tesoro was announced as one of the five participants of Eurosong 2016.
 In the first show, she covered the song "Düm Tek Tek" by Hadise, which represented Turkey in the Eurovision Song Contest 2009.
 In the second show, she revealed her Eurovision candidate song "What's the Pressure", and received the highest televoting score.
 In the final on 17 January 2016, she was declared the winner after placing first with both the Belgian public and international juries.
 She represented Belgium in the Eurovision Song Contest 2016 in Stockholm, where she placed tenth in the final.
 In the same year, Tesoro played the role of Poppy in the Flemish version of DreamWorks' Trolls.
 On 28 April 2017, she released the single "Higher": the song peaked at number 20 on the Flemish Singles Chart.
 On 27 October 2017, she released the single "Beast", which was available for pre-save on Spotify on 20 October, seven days prior.

 She is also a well-accomplished boxer, and her single "Beast" has a music video showing her boxing skills.

-Since 2017, Tesoro has been featured as a coach on The Voice Kids Vlaanderen.
+From 2017 to 2023, Tesoro was featured as a coach on The Voice Kids Vlaanderen.

 In late 2019, Tesoro released the single "Limits".
 The song served as the lead single to her debut album.
 A few weeks later she added "Press Pause" as the second single, after releasing her debut album on 24 October 2019.

-Since 2021, Tesoro has been a "Comeback Stage" coach, mentoring previously eliminated artists, on The Voice van Vlaanderen.
+From 2021 to 2024, Tesoro was a "Comeback Stage" coach, mentoring previously eliminated artists, on The Voice van Vlaanderen.
 In 2024, she became the winning coach when she coached Christophe Verholle to victory.
+Beginning in 2026, she joined the panel as a main coach.

+In 2025, she became one of the artists for the talent show, Lift You Up, where she won with her match, Anna Winkin and toured with her.